bgschiller/sync-and-swim/README.md

 An app for loading Shokz OpenSwim headphones with music and audiobooks.

+## How to install

+Download the latest release from the [releases page](https://github.com/bgschiller/sync-and-swim/releases).
+There are installers for Mac, Windows, and Linux.

 ## How to use the app

 ![Sync and Swim main screen](./images/sync-and-swim-main.png)